 Europe is a large continent bordered by the Urals, the Caspian Sea, the Caucasus Mountains, and the Black Sea.
 Iceland, though outside this boundary, is still considered a part of Europe.
-As of 2016, there were 741.4 million residents in Europe, making it one of the most popular areas for businesses to expand.
+As of 2016, there were 741.4 million residents in Europe, making it one of the most popular areas for companies to expand.

 Expanding into Europe